What is the Cost-of-Living Crisis and Is There Anything You Can Do About It?

-when will the cost of living crisis end
+what is the cost of living crisis

 The cost-of-living crisis, at times, has felt like it would never end.
 Daily, we’re bombarded with messages of how everything is expensive.
 Mortgage bills, food costs, energy tariffs – they’re all on the up.

 This is where the crisis comes into play.
 Since mid-2021, inflation has consistently been above that 2% target, peaking at 11.1% in October 2022[4].
+Also, after a period of decline, inflation has been slowly marching upwards once again since late 2024.

 property finance guide